• NewJerseyAlmanac.com: Gateway to New Jersey Information

 IOLTA Fund of the Bar of New Jersey (New Brunswick)

-Since founding in 1989 awarded grants of over $415 million to Legal Services of NJ, NJ State Bar Foundation and 136 other non-profit organizations to fund free legal services to low-income people with civil legal problems, improve administration of justice and educate legal professionals and public> Grantee organizations serve income-eligible individuals who have been affected by consumer housing, income maintenance, education, immigration, employment, health care or family law problems and who cannot advocate for themselves or afford an attorney> In 2016, grants supported 6,872 closed cases handled by 42 small legal aid providers, as well as NJ State Bar Foundation programs and publications for school children, teachers, law students and legal professionals.
+Since founding in 1989 awarded grants to Legal Services of NJ, NJ State Bar Foundation and 136 other non-profit organizations to fund free legal services to low-income people with civil legal problems, improve administration of justice and educate legal professionals and public> Grantee organizations serve income-eligible individuals who have been affected by consumer housing, income maintenance, education, immigration, employment, health care or family law problems and who cannot advocate for themselves or afford an attorney> In 2016, grants supported 6,872 closed cases handled by 42 small legal aid providers, as well as NJ State Bar Foundation programs and publications for school children, teachers, law students and legal professionals.

 * Foundations A-I * Foundations J-R * Foundations S-Z